 Investing in the trends an evolving economy has to offer

-Companies are increasingly global and multi-sector in their approach, but many investors’ approach to equities has remained the same.
+Companies are increasingly global and multi-sector in their approach, but many investors’ approaches to equities has remained the same.
+This means that investors could be missing out on potentially higher equity returns by continuing to base their equity allocation solely on traditional geographic or sector approaches.

 We believe that the trends captured by the evolving economy give investors access to the best opportunities for long-term structural growth, by identifying companies that are tapping into multi-decade demographic and technological changes, regardless of their region or sector classification.